-- Concept: Small molecule therapies, with a specific focus on TLRs, that can be used synergistically with other cancer therapeutics, including other product candidates in our portfolio. - Development Approach: Worldwide rights; wholly owned. - Lead Candidate: BNT411, our TLR7 agonist product candidate intended as a monotherapy or in combination with chemotherapy and/or checkpoint inhibitors.
+- Concept: Small molecule therapies, with a specific focus on TLRs, that can be used synergistically with other cancer therapeutics, including other product candidates in our portfolio. - Development Approach: Worldwide rights; wholly owned. - Lead Candidate: BNT411, our TLR7 agonist product candidate intended for combination therapies.